heinerbehrends/pizzazz_legacy/readme.md

 ```
 ### Project descripition
 Started as an self education project to learn how to build a real time multiplayer web application out of a scrabble like word game that I programmed as a simple command line app for the MIT 6.00 computer science course.
-The implementation uses react and the create-react-app project as the foundation for the frontend code and node with sockets.io for the backend.
+The implementation uses create-react-app as the foundation for the frontend code and node with sockets.io for the backend.
 Frontend state management is done using the redux pattern and redux-sagas for asynchronous code.
 The project uses the air bnb rules for style and linting except for the jsx extension rule and a few per file exceptions.